 A sponsor was found through work by Richmond Grows Seed Library and The California Grange (as it was known at that time - now The California Guild) located a lawyer activist who wrote an actual law seed librarians would be pleased with That proposal was introduced to the state legislature sometime near March.
 It went through several committees successfully and finally was primed to go for the final vote which, if it won, would allow Governor Brown to sign it.

-the law of the state - and no seed savers went to jail either!
+It was a rainy day in Sacramento when we went up to lobby for the new seed bill that finally did become the law of the state - and no seed savers went to jail either! |

 In Southern California, these events were followed closely - we were kept informed and in touch through emails and phone calls with Diana Rudรจ, lobbyist for the California Guild (formerly the California Grange).
 Diana was our woman on the scene and of all the people that did work on this bill, I think we owe the most to her.
 She emailed me in early June with the final draft that would be voted on shortly and sent to the Governor for his signature There was no real organization opposed to the bill, it was sailing through, but when I read the "final" version, I was troubled.